oslabs-beta/Konstellation/README.md

 *Note*
-- If your App is not instrumented with Opentelemetry instrumentation, the following instructions will instrument a NodeJS, Python, or Java app with Opentelemetry Autoinstrumentation.
+- If your App is not instrumented with Opentelemetry instrumentation, the following instructions will provide a method to instrument a NodeJS, Python, or Java app with Opentelemetry Autoinstrumentation.
 Do note that errors may arise do due to a known issue with NodeJS native fetch and Opentelemetry's Autostrumentation, inter-pod traces will not correctly propagate.

 # Installing Kubectl